pachterlab/voyager/README.md

 [![codecov](https://codecov.io/gh/pachterlab/voyager/branch/devel/graph/badge.svg?token=RCIXA7AQER)](https://codecov.io/gh/pachterlab/voyager)
 <!-- badges: end -->

-This package brings the tradition of geospatial statistics to spatial omics by wrapping classical geospatial packages such as `spdep` and `adespatial` to be used with the SpatialFeatureExperiment class, which extends SpatialExperiment with sf.
+This package brings the tradition of geospatial statistics to spatial omics by wrapping classical geospatial packages such as `spdep` and `gstat` to be used with the SpatialFeatureExperiment class, which extends SpatialExperiment with sf.

 The [companion website](https://pachterlab.github.io/voyager/) for this package includes vignettes that showcase the functionality of `Voyager` in the context of the Visium, Slide-seq V2, CosMx, Xenium, and MERFISH technologies.
 ## Installation